nekokak/p5-Teng/README.md

         Specifies the schema class to use.
         By default {YOUR\_MODEL\_CLASS}::Schema is used.

+    - `txn_manager_class`

+        Specifies the transaction manager class.
+        By default DBIx::TransactionManager is used.

     - `suppress_row_objects`

         Specifies the row object creation mode.
 By default this value is `false`.